White Gold: Rival 18th-Century Porcelain Manufactories

 A detail of the Vincennes Porcelain Manufactory flowers from a pair of mounted vases with flowers.
 (Public Domain)

 The bases of the Meissen vases have the monogram of Augustus the Strong, “AR,” painted in blue, and they were imported into France around 1745.
 Upon their arrival in Paris, a dealer had them set into gilt bronze mounts.
-Then, Vincennes porcelain flowers were attached to stems by a craftsperson and arranged as a lovely bouquet in the Meissen vase.
+Then, Vincennes porcelain flowers were attached to stems by a craftsperson and arranged as a lovely bouquet in the Meissen vases.

-Vincennes Porcelain Manufactory became especially known for its naturalistic flowers, which were coveted by stylish and noble Parisians in the 1740s.
+The Vincennes Porcelain Manufactory became especially known for its naturalistic flowers, which were coveted by stylish and noble Parisians in the 1740s.
 Some patrons had collections of thousands of flowers modeled after different species.
 They were used for interior decoration and may even have been misted with perfume to better resemble a lifelike arrangement.

 "Louis XV in Coronation Robes," 1730, by Hyacinthe Rigaud.
 Oil on canvas.
 Palace of Versailles, France.
-(Public Domain
+(Public Domain)

 "Louis XV in Coronation Robes," 1730, by Hyacinthe Rigaud.
 Oil on canvas.
 Palace of Versailles, France.
-(Public Domain
+Public Domain

 In 1756, the factory moved to specially built facilities in Sèvres, an area southwest of Paris.
-The company became known by the name of their new location.
+The company became known by the name of its new location.
 Three years later, Louis XV was its sole owner, and its wares were mostly destined for the French royal family and courtiers, akin to Meissen during the reign of Augustus the Strong.

 ‘Rose Pompadour’